grafana/grafana/docs/sources/panels/transformations/types-options.md

 | 2020-07-07 10:31:22 | **_server 3_** | 55 | OK
 | 2020-07-07 09:30:57 | **_server 3_** | 62 | Rebooting

-All rows with the same value of `Server ID` are grouped together.
+All rows with the same value of Server ID are grouped together.

-After choosing which field you want to group your data by, you can add various calculations on the other fields, and the calculation will be applied on each group of rows.
-For instance, we could want to calculate the average `CPU temperature` for each of those servers.
-So we can add the _mean_ calculation applied on the `CPU Temperature` field to get the following:
+After choosing which field you want to group your data by, you can add various calculations on the other fields, and apply the calculation to each group of rows.
+For instance, we could want to calculate the average CPU temperature for each of those servers.
+So we can add the _mean_ calculation applied on the CPU Temperature field to get the following:

 | Server ID | CPU Temperature (mean) |
 | --------- | ---------------------- |